mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default:** `proxy_cache_background_update off;` <br/>
 **Context:** server, location

-Turning it on allows a background subrequest to be fired to update an expired cache item, while a stale cached response is returned to the client.
-It should help with the responsiveness in serving popular large files, which might take a while to fetch from the origin.
+Turning it on allows a background subrequest to be fired to update an expired cache item while a stale cached response is returned to the client.
+It should help with the responsiveness when serving popular large files which might take a while to fetch from the origin.
 It should be used in conjunction with the [`proxy_cache_use_stale'](#proxy_cache_use_stale) directive with the `updating` option.

 ### [`proxy_cache_bypass`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_bypass)